ipspace/netlab/docs/module/ospf.md

 **Interesting details**:

 * The default value for interface OSPF area is the node OSPF area (specified in configuration template).
-* The default value for node OSPF area is the global OSPF area.
+* The default value for node OSPF area is the global OSPF area (default value: 0.0.0.0).
 * Due to the propagation of default values, the OSPF area for R2-R3 link would be area 0 on R2 and area 1 on R3.
 The OSPF area thus needs to be specified within link definition, or within an individual node connected to a link.

 ### Resulting Device Configurations